digipres/publications/ipres/ipres-2016/papers/active-data-management-planning.md

   addressed.
 The outcome of this workshop will be the preparation of a roadmap towards a reference framework of ADMP management and automation.
 creators:
-- Engel, Felix
+- Felix Engel
-- Hemmje, Matthias
+- Matthias Hemmje
-- Waddington, Simon
+- Simon Waddington
-- Glaves, Helen
+- Helen Glaves
-- Baxter, Rob
+- Rob Baxter
-- Görzig, Heike
+- Heike Görzig
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:502817/download
 grand_parent: iPRES